-Enterprise customers today are looking for a successful, value-adding partnership, so high-level alignment matters far more than getting a perfect solution right out of the box.
-That’s why product demos are among the most effective weapons in a seller’s arsenal.
+[Last Updated: September 2022] Enterprise customers today are looking for a successful, value-adding partnership, so high-level alignment matters far more than getting a perfect solution right out of the box.
+That’s why product demo best practices are among the most effective weapons in a seller’s arsenal.
 Done right, they’re less about products and features than understanding pain points and aligning on a shared vision of the solution.

 That’s something, according to our Emissaries, many sellers seem to forget—and worse, certain deal-breaking demo no-nos are anything but uncommon.
 So much so, in fact, that Aircall’s Collin Cadmus recently shared a wise list of the 10 top things to avoid doing in demos.
-We liked that post so much that we decided to unpack his list a bit and add some context—and science—around why these mistakes are so costly.
+We liked that post so much that we decided to unpack his list a bit and add some context—and science—around why these mistakes are so costly and ways to implement demo best practices.

 Showing Up Late

-Prospecting is hard—in fact, between phone calls, emails and more, it takes more than five touch points, on average, to land an initial meeting with your prospects, according to one study.
+Prospecting is hard—in fact, between phone calls, emails and more, it takes more than eight touch points in 2023, on average, to land an initial meeting with your prospects..
 And the same study found that 10% of deals require 11 touches or more.
 That’s a whole lot of effort, and you just might blow it all up if you show up late.

 Don’t believe us?
 Check out these scientific studies showing that when you show up late for a meeting, it actually drives other attendees to look for ways to punish you.
 Does that bode well when you’re trying to build support, overcome objections and get stakeholders in line?
 No, it doesn’t.